CrunchyData/pg_featureserv/hugo/content/examples/ex_query_functions_locate_country.md

 weight: 220
 ---

-Non-spatial functions (i.e. functions that don't return spatial data) can also be accessed via `pg_featureserv`, as long as they are published in the `postgisftw` schema.
+Non-spatial functions (i.e. functions that don't return spatial data) can also be accessed via `pg_featureserv`, as long as they are published in a configured schema
+(by default, all functions in the `postgisftw` schema are published).

 The following function example can be used with the `ne.countries` collection created in the [Quick Start](/quickstart/) section.
 It shows a function that accepts longitude and latitude values, and returns the corresponding country (if any).
 Unlike the other function examples in this section, it does not return a table with a geometry type column.

-Any kind of function in the `postgisftw` schema is published, which allows you even more flexible access to data.
+Any kind of function can be published, which allows you very flexible access to data.
 You can create functions that return statistics, summary records, populate dropdown lists or autocomplete suggestions, and more.

 ## Create a non-spatial function that locates the country for a given coordinate pair